Daniel Cambridge: Later life

-Later in 1857 Daniel was promoted to Master Gunner with the 8th Coastal Battery, Athlone, Co.
-Roscommon, Ireland.
-On 21 February 1862 Daniel was posted to Fort Tarbert, Co.
-Kerry, Ireland.
+Later in 1857 Daniel was promoted to Master Gunner with the 8th Coastal Battery, Athlone, County Roscommon, Ireland.
+On 21 February 1862 Daniel was posted to Fort Tarbert, County Kerry, Ireland.

 In 1861 Cambridge received the Long Service and Good Conduct Medal for 22 years of military service.

-On 12 July 1865 Daniel wrote to JA Brown, author of "England's Artillerymen", from Fort Tarbert, Co.
-Kerry:
+On 12 July 1865 Daniel wrote to JA Brown, author of "England's Artillerymen", from Fort Tarbert, County Kerry:

 Cambridge was pensioned as a Master Gunner after completing thirty-two years' service on 27 June 1871.
 In that same year Cambridge was appointed to the sovereign's bodyguard the Yeomen of the Guard.

 The other medals he wore with his Victoria Cross are the British Crimean War medal (with clasps Inkerman and Sebastopol).
 Long Service and Good Conduct Medal, Sardinian Al Valore Militare and Turkish Crimean War medal (Sardinian Issue).

 Cambridge died from the wounds received in the Crimean War on 4 June 1882 at 57 Frederick Place, Plumstead, aged 62 years, and was survived by his wife, Ann, formerly Bigham, and their children William (born in Woolwich in 1854), Mary (Athlone 1857), Agnes (Athlone 1859), Daniel (Athlone 1861), Catherine (Tarbert 1865) and Elizabeth (Tarbert 1865).